Kairum-Labs/should/README.md

 //         Threshold : 999999
 //         Difference: +1 (value is 1 greater)
 //         Hint   : Value should be smaller than threshold

+// Less than or equal (fails when value is greater) should.BeLessOrEqualThan(t, 15, 10)
+// Output:
+// Expected value to be less than or equal to threshold:
+//         Value     : 15
+//         Threshold : 10
+//         Difference: +5 (value is 5 greater)
+//         Hint      : Value should be smaller than or equal to threshold

+// Less than or equal with strings should.BeLessOrEqualThan(t, "zebra", "apple")
+// Output:
+// Expected value to be less than or equal to threshold:
+//         Value     : zebra
+//         Threshold : apple
+//         Difference: +21 (value is 21 greater lexicographically)
+//         Hint      : Value should be smaller than or equal to threshold
 ```

 ### Struct and Object Comparisons